SaiKumar130397/three-tier-eks-sample-project/README.md

      kubectl get svc -n monitoring
      ```
    - Accessing Grafana UI:
-     The above command gives you services and you can see an external IP provided for grafa to access its UI.
+     The above command gives you services, and you can see an external IP provided for Grafana to access its UI.
 Access it through the browser using http://<your-external-IP>
      user name: admin
-     password: access your password using below command,
+     password: access your password using the command,

      ```bash
      kubectl get secret monitoring-grafana \